FrankVanris2/FollowBot/README.md

 Followbot is a companion robot that follows you around.
 The goal for this project is to build a low cost robot that can carry you belongings for you.
 Currently Followbot is useful within school/city settings.
 Future endeavors include developing the capability for Followbot to traverse uneven terrain such as dirt of gravel

 ## Features
-List the key features of your project.
-Use bullet points for clarity.
 - Follow the user
 - Carry up to 50 lbs
 - Companion app and website to monitor and control robot remotely